robertwenner/comics/doc/checks.md

 ## `Comic::Check::Transcript`

 Checks a comic's transcript for meta information and real comic text order.
-In particular, this checks that the a comic's transcript always has a speaker indicator before regular text.
+In particular, this checks that the comic's transcript always has a speaker indicator before regular text.
 This helps to generate a transcript where the meta layer has an indicator of what's happening and who says something, and the real language layer has the text that the actors actually